 2006 - Elder Russell M. Nelson, a member of the Quorum of the Twelve Apostles joined other religious leaders in Washington, D.C., to speak in support of a constitutional amendment protecting marriage.
 At an Alliance for Marriage press conference at the U.S. Capitol building, he said: “The Church of Jesus Christ of Latter-day Saints is pleased to be represented in this significant cause.
 While those of us here today represent a broad spectrum of religious diversity, we are firmly united in our declaration that marriage of a man and a woman is ordained of God.
 The sanctity of marriage and family constitutes the spiritual undergirding of lasting and successful societies.
 Together we share a duty to preserve marriage and family as established by God.
 The time has now come when a constitutional amendment is needed in this country to protect our divine inheritance.
 Such action does not reduce our regard for individuals who choose to live by other standards.
 But it confirms our conviction that marriage is the foundry for social order, the fountain of virtue and the foundation for eternal exaltation.”

-2007 - President Gordon B. Hinckley announced the appointment of Dr. Steven C. Wheelwright as president of Brigham Young University-Hawaii.
+2007 - President Gordon B. Hinckley announced the appointment of Dr. Stephen C. Wheelwright as president of Brigham Young University-Hawaii.
 He replaces President Eric B. Shumway.

 2010 - Five hundred people attended and watched 230 youth perform Vermont’s second annual Hope of America program at the Joseph Smith Birthplace Memorial in Sharon, Vermont.
 Vermont’s Governor, James Douglas, and his wife were also in attendance.